-Quenching can take place in hot bath at 540°C, oil or pressurized gas.
+Quenching can take place in hot bath at 540° C, oil or pressurized gas.
 Quenching in salt bath or oil leads to maximum hardness, whereas cooling in vacuum can lead to lower values of 1-2 HRc.
-By use of vacuum quenching a minimum pressure of 6 bar is recommendded.
+By use of vacuum quenching a minimum pressure of 6 bar is recommended.
 The appropriate pressure needs to be adjusted for complex tool shapes in order to minimize risk of cracking and tool distortion.
-For attaining ideal toughness properties, it is recommended to apply the hot bath quenching method.
-For attaining maximum hardness after quenching the cooling rate between 1000°C and 700°C needs to be maximized.
+For attaining ideal toughness properties, it is recommended to apply the hot bath quenching method at 550° C.